sourcegraph/sourcegraph-public-snapshot/doc/dev/how-to/ide_auth_flow.md

 In general, users are required to provide each IDE extension with their Sourcegraph Personal Access Token to make certain requests to the Sourcegraph API.

+### Default Steps

 Before the token creation callback page was introduced, users had to retrieve a Sourcegraph Personal Access Token from their Sourcegraph instance manually in order to proceed with the authentication process for each IDE extension.

-Steps to authenticate an account for an extension:
+Here are the default steps for an IDE extension to authenticate an account:
 1. Redirect users to the auth page in browser from the extension
 1. Complete the authentication process
-1. Navigate to the User setting page
+1. Navigate to the `User setting` page
-1. Move to Access Token page
+1. Move to `Access Tokens` page
-1. Click Generate new token
+1. Click `Generate new token`
 1. Fill in the description
-1. Click Generate token
+1. Click `+ Generate token`
 1. Copy the new token
 1. Move back to the extension UI
 1. Import the new token